AaltoSciComp/scicomp-docs/training/scip/linux-shell-basics.rst

 Sept 2019 / Linux Shell Basics
 ==============================

-Part of `Scientific Computing in Practice <https://scicomp.aalto.fi/training/scip/index.html>`__ lecture series at Aalto University.
+Part of :doc:`Scientific Computing in Practice <index>` lecture series at Aalto University.

 **Audience:** employees and students looking for an extensive intro into Linux shell / terminal.